sorasful/RFID-Mifare-cloner/README.md

 # RFID Mifare Cloner

-The purpose of this software is to provide an friendly interface to clone a rfid tag to an other tag.
+The purpose of this software is to provide an friendly interface to clone a RFID tag to an other tag and to train me writing a CLI with specific graphics.

 ## Requirements

+- linux based distribution (Ubuntu 17.10 in my case)
 - mfoc / libnfc (see Missing dependencies section)
 - Usb tag reader (ACR122U in my case)
 - Python3.6+